Ziiics/Cloud_Projects/Project1_StaticWebpage/Readme.md

 ### Notes
-- CloudFront caches old files — if I update my HTML, I need to invalidate the cache.
+- CloudFront caches old files, it can take up to 24 hours to update — if I update my HTML, I need to invalidate the cache.
 - The S3 “website endpoint” is good for testing before adding CloudFront.
 - Route 53 is not free, even if you’re using Free Tier — something to keep in mind.
 - In production, S3 buckets should be private and accessed through CloudFront (using OAC), but for learning, public access is fine.
 I also won't use WAF (Web Application Firewall), but in real life, it is very recommended.